Concepts and configuration

 Model providers

-This page covers LLM/model providers (not chat channels like WhatsApp/Telegram).
-For model selection rules, see /concepts/models.
+Reference for LLM/model providers (not chat channels like WhatsApp/Telegram).
+For model selection rules, see Models.

 Quick rules